Skip to content

 Coming from South to North on the Wild Atlantic Way, Bundoran’s Tullan Strand is an incredible spot to be the first discovery point you will meet in County Donegal.
-Tullan Strand is a glorious golden beach that surfers flock to when the waves are high located on the Donegal coast in Bundoran.
+Tullan Strand is a glorious golden beach that surfers flock to when the waves are high on the Donegal coast in Bundoran.

 Fairy Bridges and Wishing Chairs